domcleal/hammer-cli/README.md

 ### Installation from RPMs

-#### Step 1: setup rpm repositories
+#### Step 1: setup yum repositories

 For Foreman 1.3 stable the hammer packages are part of your installation repo and you can skip this step.

 You can choose from stable or nightly repo.
-Nightly has more recent version of hammer packages, but it was subject to less testing so there is highr risk of issues.
+Nightly has more recent version of hammer packages, but it was subject to less testing so there is a higher risk of issues.
-Add the Foreman rpm repository to your yum repo files.
+Add the Foreman yum repository to your yum repo files.
 For Fedora installations replace 'el6' with 'f18' or 'f19' as appropriate.

-Choose stable
+Using stable:

 ```bash
 yum -y install http://yum.theforeman.org/releases/1.3/el6/x86_64/foreman-release.rpm